veewee/veewee.github.io/app/_posts/2014-04-27-writing-your-first-grunt-plugin.md

 title:  "Writing your first Grunt plugin"
 category: general
 tags: grunt plugin
 summary: For one of my projects, I needed a tool to list all used translations keys from a PHP project.
 Because I want to keep the translation database clean, I decided to create a Grunt plugin.
 There was one big problem...
-How do you create a Grunt plugin?
-So I started to read the documentation, blog posts, etc. and noticed that the documentation was pretty confusing for beginners like me.
+How do you create this plugin?
+So I started to read the documentation, blog posts, etc. and noticed that the documentation was pretty confusing.
 Let me take you on a tour through my first plugin.
 image: 20140427/grunt.jpg
 thumb: 20140427/thumb-grunt.jpg
 ---